What you need to communicate, and with whom you need to be communicating

-While the specifics of a crisis are, by definition, hard to predict, it is possible to identify the broader categories of emergency that are relevant to your industry.
+While the specifics of a crisis are, by definition, hard to predict, it is possible to identify the broader categories of safety risks that are relevant to your industry.

-For instance, if you’re in the transport and logistics industry, you’ll be susceptible to different kinds of emergencies than someone working in education.
-Rather than school evacuations, your potential crises would likely have to do with vehicle crashes, IT outages, major delays and shift fulfillment.
+For instance, if you’re in the transport and logistics industry, you’ll be susceptible to different kinds of emergencies than someone working in education, just as a local government is more concerned with community safety than a warehouse safety manager.
+Rather than school evacuations, your potential crises may have to do with vehicle crashes, IT outages, major delays, and shift fulfillment.

 Once you’ve identified the types of crises that your business is most susceptible to, you can start to plan for the amount of time it will take you to assess different types of situations, and what kinds of resources you’ll need to resolve them.